-- Electric and internal combustion engine tractors (Class 6)
+- Electric and Internal Combustion Engine Tractors (Class 6)

-- Rough terrain forklifts (Class 7)
+- Rough Terrain Forklifts (Class 7)

 Different classes of forklifts are better suited for different applications.
 Rough terrain forklifts, for example, possess large tires and enhanced reaching capabilities to operate in environments such as construction sites.